 Crabgrass vs Coarse Tall Fescue

-In the early spring, as lawns begin to green up, one very common misconception plagues homeowners; and it’s based on a failure to understand the difference between one very common perennial lawn weed and crabgrass, an annual.
+In the early spring, as lawns begin to green up, one very common misconception plagues homeowners; and it’s based on a failure to understand the difference between one very common perennial lawn weed, coarse tall fescue, and crabgrass, an annual.

 One of the first weeds to green up in Spring is coarse fescue.
 This common lawn pest is a fast-growing, wide-bladed, medium-green grass plant that lives year after year in-home lawns across the country.
-With its rapid growth, this tough perennial sticks out like the proverbial sore thumb in lawns just beginning to turn green.
+With its rapid growth and resistance to pre-emergent barriers, this tough perennial sticks out like the proverbial sore thumb in lawns just beginning to turn green.

 Most homeowners control these nasty weeds by digging them out.
 Using a non-selective weed control is one option; however, nothing is less pleasing to the eye than dead or dying, brown fescue plants, each one 10-12 inches across, pockmarking an otherwise pretty lawn.
 Most important, is to understand that this coarse weed is not crabgrass and cannot be prevented or controlled with a pre-emergent barrier.